SumUp Card Reader Review 2026: Low Entry Cost, No Contract

 Square also offers instant payout at 1.5% on top of the standard rate.
 SumUp doesn’t offer instant payout at all.

-If your bottleneck is inventory tracking and staff management rather than per-transaction cost, Square is the swap.
+If your bottleneck is inventory tracking and staff management rather than per-transaction cost, we’d call Square the swap.
 If you don’t need those features and want the lowest hardware cost plus Amex at the same rate as Visa, SumUp wins.

 Payments Plus changes the maths.
 At £19/month and 0.99%, SumUp undercuts Square by 0.76% per transaction above £2,714 monthly card turnover.